Dolphin Trainer Salary

 The $35 dollar per hour figure will translate to an annual salary of $72,000 per year.
 However, we should emphasize that an income like that will not be attainable until a trainer accumulates enough experience to work in management at a large, well-established facility.
 Even with decades of experience a dolphin trainer salary that large is rare.

 According to the most recent data available from the Bureau of Labor Statistics, animal trainers (not just dolphin trainers) are averaging $14.67 an hour or an annual salary of $30,510 a year.
 There are more than 10,000 animal trainers working in America, only 10% of which make over $24/hour.
+Looking for roles in such a specific field can be difficult, but keep an eye on jobs around me as you never know what could come up.

 The majority of animal trainers work in California, Illinois, Texas, Florida, and New York.
 However, Delaware and Minnesota have the highest average annual salary, $40,240 and $40,130, respectively.
 California is ranked third with an average annual salary of $38,440.